Port of Nantes: 17th century

 The 17th century marked a turning point in the history of the port of Nantes.
 Traditional trades, especially in wine and salt, went through a crisis between the 1630s and 1670s, and the sites of Port-Maillard, Quai du Bouffay, and Port-au-Vin lost their leading position in the port infrastructure.
 On the other hand, during these years, the port of Nantes was integrated into the trade networks of the first French colonial empire.
 Benefiting from its geographic position on the Atlantic coast, the port expanded from a regional scope to an international dimension within just twenty years, from 1660 to 1680.
-This major transformation, encouraged by Colbertism, benefited the Quai de la Fosse, located downstream from the city center.
+This major transformation, encouraged by Colbertism, benefited the Quai de la Fosse, downstream from the city center.
 Used since the Middle Ages, it was developed from 1516 onward and enlarged in 1632.
 A sharp increase in traffic occurred in 1670, mainly driven by trade with the French West Indies.
 Goods essential to colonial life—wine, brandy, flour, cloth, copper, tin, oil, candles, building stones, crockery, and rifles—were shipped to the islands, initially through direct routes.
 In return, large quantities of cane sugar were imported to be refined.
 By 1671, the city had at least five sugar refineries, and by 1700, up to twelve.
 Other tropical products were also imported, such as tobacco, cocoa, and cotton.
 Following the Spanish merchants who had settled in Nantes in the 16th century and from whom they learned maritime trade techniques, the Dutch, Portuguese, and later the Irish of Nantes were succeeded in the 17th century by local shipowning families, who rose to become part of the city's economic elite.
 Around the mid-17th century, Paimboeuf became the main outport of Nantes, while in Nantes itself, the Quai de la Fosse—better suited to the new demands of navigation and port handling—established itself as the city's modern port, displacing the medieval port sites, which gradually lost their functions and were eventually buried, like other wharves in the city center, during the land reclamation works carried out between 1926 and 1946.
 The development of sugar plantations in the West Indies required labor, justifying the population policy supported by Colbert.
 Nantes merchants recruited young emigrants, generally aged 14 to 25, from the artisan class burdened by the guild system, landless peasants, and some younger sons from ruined families, all from western France.
 Required to work for three years for a planter to repay the cost of the crossing, they were then offered a small plot of land to develop and a modest amount of money.